mearashadowfax/GuardianVPN/README.md

 ## Future Development
 Here are some ideas for potential future developments for this project:
 • Multiple server locations: Allow users to choose from multiple server locations for their VPN connection
-• Anti-tracking feature: Integrate anti-tracking measures by using Pi-Hole.
-This will include pre-configured filter lists such as EasyList or NoTrack to deliver a tracking-free VPN service.
 • User dashboard: Create a customized user dashboard to allow users to manage their subscriptions and settings

 ## Contributions